pdonis/simpleblog3/README.md

 Add fancier example blogs to show how the various extensions work.

+Add documentation other than this README file, both for users and for developers.

 Add support for comments while still allowing the blog to be statically generated.